-ORGL 522 - Leadership Communication and Empowerment Collaboration and Dialogue
+ORGL 522 - Leadership and Communication-Empowerment, Collaboration, and Dialogue

 How does the leader develop community to facilitate individual growth and collective flourishing?
 Through experience and scholarship students explore and practice empowerment, collaboration, and dialogue in the context of creating structures and processes for sustaining and transforming community.
 At the Benedictine Abbey students become participant observers in an emersion designed to explore, practice, and come to an expanded understanding of the role and purpose of the leader's involvement and commitment to building and sustaining meaningful and purposeful community.
-Experiential findings are then integrated with the literature on building community building and used to formulate a proposal for enhancing community flourishing. credits: 3 discussed themes in this area: personality development, emotional intelligence and dimensions of a psychologically healthy workplace.
-Through the use of lecture, discussion, class exercises, film and readings students will begin with a look at leadership success and failure from the lens of psychology.
-Importance will be placed on the student understanding the psychological challenges of being in a leadership role and how to interact effectively with those who behave in ways that are less than productive for the organization.
-The middle section of the course offers an in-depth exploration of those psychological capacities necessary for effective leadership.
-Finally, characteristics of a psychologically healthy work environment will be explored.
+Experiential findings are then integrated with the literature on building community building and used to formulate a proposal for enhancing community flourishing.